Bobby Graham (footballer): Coventry City and Tranmere Rovers

 In March 1972, he was allowed to leave Anfield and moved to Highfield Road and Coventry City where he linked up with former teammate St John once more, again he struggled to get 1st team recognition, even going out on loan to Tranmere Rovers, when St John was in charge, for 10 games.
 Graham ended his short association with the Sky Blues and returned to Scotland.

 Motherwell

 Graham moved to his home town club Motherwell.
 Ian St John again signed him for the Fir Park club and by the end of his first season he had shown why 'The Saint' had shown such faith, he finished top scorer.
 A young Willie Pettigrew was added to the side the following season and the pair formed a lethal partnership that terrorised Scottish defences for four seasons.
-When Crawford Boyd was later interviewed for the Queen of the South F.C. website, Boyd listed Bobby Graham as the best player that he played against in his time at Queens.
+When Crawford Boyd was later interviewed for the Queen of the South website, Boyd listed Bobby Graham as the best player that he played against in his time at Queens.